 What poems are you tired of receiving?

 Mostly poems that do not tie into any of our four genres.
-We are also unlikely to choose poems focused on nature.
+We are also unlikely to choose poems focused exclusively on nature.
 While environmentalism is an important part of our politics, we find poetry about nature or trees overdone.
 Poets have focused on this aspect of the world for millennia and we wish to look toward the future and the stars with our journal.

-What is Radon's acceptance rate?
+What is the acceptance rate for Radon?